Ermal Fejzullahu

-Ermal Fejzullahu (born 22 August 1988) is a Kosovar singer who predominantly sings in Albanian.
+Ermal Fejzullahu (born 22 August 1988) is a Kosovo-Albanian singer.

 Early life

-Ermal Fejzullahu was born on 22 August 1988 in Pristina, Kosovo.
+Ermal Fejzullahu was born on 22 August 1988 in Pristina, then part of the Socialist Federal Republic of Yugoslavia, present-day Kosovo.
 He is the son of well-known Albanian singer Sabri Fejzullahu.

 Career

 In the summer of 2010 Fejzullahu had a song collaboration with Tingulli 3nt, a famous Albanian rapper group.
 The video of the song was reportedly censored, because of the excessive nudity exposed in the images.

 He was the winner of Top Fest edition of 2015.

 Personal life

 He is married to Ariana Fejzullahu and together they have four children named Art, Buna, Era and Ana.